KryspinTrawnik/AngerDiary/README.md

 * [Inspiration](#inspiration)

 ## General info
 It is a console application that is a journal that aims to help a person coping with anger.
 A user can go through a questionnaire and then save it to the database.
 This application is built in CleanArchitecture - there are two layers - domain layer, where are all models and application layer, where services, interfaces, and managers (to communicate with user) were implemented.
-There are also unit tests written in accordance with the AAA pattern. ## Technologies
+There are also unit tests written in accordance with the AAA pattern.

 ⦁ .NET 5
 ⦁ LINQ